htefera/MLSystemsQualityEvaluation/README.md

 ## Machine Learning Testing Technique Used
 We took an inspiration behavioral model testing from NLP models using

-1. Model Pre-train tests to ensure data quality
+1. Model Pre-train tests
+    * To ensure data quality by writing assertions on various characterstics of the given data
+    * Also we used Deepchecks to detect duplicates, type mismatches, train test distributions,etc
-2. Model Post-train tests to evaluate the behavior of the trained models
+3. Model Post-train tests to evaluate the behavior of the trained models
      * Unit testing(Minimum Functionality test)
      * Invaraint tests
      * Directional expectation tests
-3. Model Perfomance Evaluation
+4. Model Perfomance Evaluation
    * We used a machine learing model valdiation tool ***Drifter-ML*** to evalaute performance threshoulds
-4.
+5.
 # Datasets Used for the Experimentation
 We used three popular classification datasets from Kaggle to evaluate the classification algorithms
 1. **Fashion MNIST Dataset**